 A dialectical behavior therapy (DBT) program is a type of psychotherapy treatment.
 It differs from other remedies as it uses a cognitive-behavioral approach.
 Its main goal is to teach you how to live in the moment.

-How Does the Dialectical Behavior Therapy Program Work?
+How Does a Dialectical Behavior Therapy Program Work?

-Dialectic behavior therapy is an evidence-based approach to psychotherapy similar to cognitive-behavioral therapy.
-When you go through the dialectical behavior therapy program in GA, you are generally exposed to three types of settings, including the group setting, individual therapy, and phone coaching:
+Dialectical behavior therapy is an evidence-based approach to psychotherapy similar to cognitive-behavioral therapy.
+When you go through our dialectical behavior therapy program, you are generally exposed to three types of settings, including the group setting, individual therapy, and phone coaching:

-- Group Setting: In this type of treatment, the therapist assigns you homework and roleplays about different ways you can interact with people.
+- Group setting – In this type of therapy, the therapist assigns you homework and roleplays about different ways you can interact with people.
 The goal for this is to teach you valuable behavioral skills.